+Nobile Dendrobium are beloved for the profusion of sweet-scented, long-lasting flowers that appear from fall through spring.
+The 2" to 3" flowers typically last 6 to 8 weeks.
 After the flowers have finished, you can trim the stems off close to the canes.
-After several years, some of the older growths may become woody, shriveled and yellow-looking.
-As long as you have three or more healthy canes and at least one with a full set of leaves, you can cut the old unsightly growths at the base.
-We do not recommend cutting all the leafless canes as they store energy and contribute to the front new growths' development.
-Canes that flower one year can often produce a few more flowers in a subsequent year.
-The 2-3" flowers are long-lasting (6-8 weeks) and are highly fragrant.
-With the right culture you can have literally 50 to 100 flowers per cane.
+After several years, some of the older growths may become woody, shriveled and yellowed.
+As long as you have three or more healthy canes and at least one with a full set of leaves, you can cut the old unsightly growths off at the base.
+We do not recommend cutting all the leafless canes, as they store energy and contribute to the front new growth's development.
+Canes often produce more flowers with each subsequent year.
+When cultured properly, these orchids can produce between 50 to 100 flowers per cane!